MobyDickDick/TinyLanguage/README.md

 ## Common errors
 - **Unused bindings**: Unused local variables or parameters raise errors (e.g., "unused parameter(s) in function f: b", "unused local binding(s): t").
 - **Mutated parameters not returned**: When parameters are mutated they must be included in the return value (e.g., "mutated parameter(s) in function bump must be returned: a").
+- **Type changes**: Reassigning a variable to a different inferred type raises `[E014] type change for variable ... expected <type> but got <type>`.
+Use a new variable or an explicit cast when switching types.

 ## Formatter, lints, and language server
 - **Formatter**: `python tiny_language.py --format file.tiny` enforces four-space indents, a single space around operators and after commas, and normalized import lines (`import path as alias;`).
 Comments are preserved.